-Reactive and episodic
+1. Reactive and episodic

 Doctors and other HCPs often work over 8-hour shifts, with 12- or even 16-hour shifts being common practice among nurses.
 Fatigue and stress increase the likelihood of mistakes and decrease patient satisfaction (Stimpfel, 2012).
 Working shifts longer than 13 hours can triple the chance of medical error (Lockley, 2007).

-Inefficient implementation of centralized data sharing
+5. Inefficient centralized data sharing

 Although there is a massive amount of data, we still lack implementation of reliable, user-friendly data centralization platforms.
 Electronic medical records (EMRs) often don't have enough of the "right kind" of data that matters to the patient.
 Doctors don't have access to lifestyle data, and patients sometimes have poor access to their own medical records.
-When lifestyle data from health trackers like FitBit is sent to medical professionals, that data becomes HIPAA-protected, which can create a gray area with regards to data integration and privacy.
+When lifestyle data from health trackers like FitBit is sent to medical professionals, that data becomes HIPAA-protected, creating a gray area with regards to data integration and privacy.

 In addition, even though you're entitled to access to your own medical records, some patients are charged for access to or copies of their own medical records.
-In New Jersey, it is legal for health care providers to charge up to $200 for hard copies of one's medical record, which can make it more difficult to switch doctors.
+In New Jersey, for example, it is legal for health care providers to charge up to $200 for hard copies of one's medical record, which can make it more difficult to switch doctors.

-Future Directions of Medicine
+Future Directions of Functional Medicine

 Some promising avenues of medicine include:

-AI and machine learning for diagnostics
+1. AI and machine learning in diagnostics

 Surgical techniques are improving, and as a result, surgical scars are shrinking.
 Nanotechnology allows the ingestion of tiny monitoring devices that can assist in diagnostics and surgical interventions.
 Medical innovations and scientific findings are cutting down on unnecessary procedures, and the risks and benefits are being more thoroughly analyzed and conveyed.
 AI is also being used in robotic surgery to minimize potential complications and postoperative pain.
 This shift towards decreased invasiveness will continue as surgical techniques advance.

-Informative, user-friendly digital interface
+6. Informative, user-friendly digital interface

-Creativity and collaboration across disciplines are integral to innovation.
 Healthcare providers, researchers, and patients need to articulate their needs and identify what's missing from current technology.
 IT experts need to understand the needs of users and come up with and implement creative solutions.